aoghina/aoghina.github.io/_posts/2016-11-19-a-tribute-to-the-transistor.md

 The transistor was not the first component capable of this behavior.
 Before it, vacuum tubes were used for similar purposes, achieved however through a different physical process.
 But vacuum tubes are bigger, less efficient, less reliable, less durable and more expensive than transistors.
 It was the invention of the small, cheap and efficient transistor at Bell Labs in 1947 by John Bardeen, William Shockley and Walter Brattain that revolutionized the field of electronics.
 It allowed the integration of ever-increasing numbers of tiny transistors into small integrated circuits and its wide range of applications.

 One of the first integrated circuit-based computers was the Apollo Guidance Computer, that made possible the moon landing.
 It had 4,100 integrated circuits and a total of around 12,000 transistors.
 The modern microprocessors have billions of them.
-The ubiquitous devices we casually carry around today are capable of tremendous amounts of computation.
-For what we chose to use their impressive capabilities is something maybe worth to ponder about.
+The ubiquitous devices we casually carry around today can perform tremendous amounts of computation.
+For what we chose to use their impressive capabilities is another matter, maybe worth to ponder upon.

 ![Apollo guidance computer](/assets/transistor-apollo-guidance-computer.jpg "Apollo guidance computer")
 <sup>Apollo Guidance Computer and its Display & Keyboard (DSKY)</sup>

 The transistor is made possible by the unique conductive behavior of semiconductors, a process of mixing them with impurities called doping and putting differently-mixed pieces together to form junctions.
-As small and dull as it may look, how the transistor works internally is something of a wonder and the modern interpretations of its properties are based on quantum physics.
-In some ways, the transistor is like a neuron, only smaller: you could fit 40 modern transistors in the width of the smallest neuron.
+As small and dull as it may look, how the transistor works internally is something of a wonder and the modern interpretations of its properties are based on quantum mechanics.
+In some ways, the transistor is like a neuron, only smaller: you could fit 40 modern transistors within the smallest neuron.
 But the most widely used semiconductor in transistors is silicon, a chemical element found in sand and the Earth's crust.
 So in the end, all they are is dust in the wind.